MvvmCross/MvvmCross/readme.md

 Will not be progressed:

-- WebKit - simply don't believe it belongs here...
+- WebKit - we simply don't believe that a web server client belongs here in this mobile mvvm framework...

 # Future direction